karthikchilamkurthy/karthikchilamkurthy.github.io/_posts/2023-02-07-An-Algorithmic-Approach-for-SCM-1.md

 There is always a need of scalable greedy algorithm for optimizing Supply Chain Design, Planning and Execution.

-There are Number of Components that collate to derive Supply Chain Optimization Model.
+There are a Number of Components that collate to derive Supply Chain Optimization Model.

 Collaborative game theoretic approach ie., Shapley Value is used for Supply Chain Design and Planning.